mage-ai/mage-ai-terraform-templates/README.md

 # mage-ai-terraform-templates
 Terraform templates for deploying mage-ai to AWS, GCP and Azure

+> NOTE: We currently only use the AWS deployment templates in the `aws/` folder.

 ## Steps for Deploying

 We use the aws scripts for deploying to all commands should be ran in the `aws` directory.
 We have variables set for prod in `mage-prod.tfvars`.
 You must use this file in your terraform commands or it will completely destroy and redeploy everything.